|08-27-2012, 06:14 PM||eBay Motors #1 (permalink)|

 I agree with the adapter and CAT filter

-2004 Chevrolet 3500 DRW 4X4 crew cab LB7, Nicktane with Cat filter, Silverline 5" exhaust straight pipe dumped with 6" tip, ported turbo horn, Ranch hand bumpers front and back,103 gallon transfer tank, Edge CTS
+2004 Chevy DRW 4X4 crew cab LB7, Nicktane with Cat filter, Silverline 5" exhaust straight pipe dumped with 6" tip, ported turbo horn, PPE Boost Valve, Ranch hand bumper on the front and custom hauler bed on the back with 108 gallon transfer tank, Edge CTS, EFI live, FASS sittin on Ultra phantom's

 DRW CLUB MEMBER #118